-If you’re interested in real estate investing or you’ve been doing it for a while, you may be familiar with the BRRRR method.
+If you’re interested in real estate investing or you’ve been doing it for a while, you may be familiar with the BRRRR method and have used BRRRR loans.

 This method involves several steps that can give you a rather lucrative return on your investment if you do things right.